 P&ID and PFD Drawing used various Symbols and Legend.

-P&ID symbols and level of information available on P&ID may change from company to company, but more or less they provide similar information.
+The level of information available on P&ID symbols and on P&ID may change from company to company, but more or less they provide similar information.

 P&ID symbols are a graphical representation of physical equipment that installed on the field.

 There are few ISO and British standards available that provide symbols and best practices to draw PFD and P&ID such as, ISA S5.1, BS 5070, and ISO 10628.

 The symbols for various types of rotary equipment such as a centrifugal pump, vacuum pump, and also positive displacement pumps such as gear and screw types.
 The last two symbols are of vertical pump and turbine.

 The symbols for the compressor such as reciprocating, centrifugal, rotary, liquid ring, and turbine driven.

 These are the symbols for the heat exchanger.
 On the drawing you can see both types of symbols are used the one on the right-hand side are more frequent than the one on the left-hand side.